You can open the settings menu panel using the gear button in the top-right corner of the screen.

 RAYTONE_TICK => now;

-// Check for trigger
+// Check if inlet0 received a trigger

-if(RAYTONE_TRIG(0) == 1)
+If (RAYTONE_TRIG(0) == 1)

 {